nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The Home bakery owner selects an invalid task.
+The Home bakery owner enters an invalid index.

-    * 3a1.
-Trackr shows an error message.
+  Trackr displays an error message.

-  Use case resumes at step 2.
+  Use case ends.

-**Use case: Find an order**
+**Use case: Finding a task**

 MSS

-1. Home bakery owner requests to search for an order
+1. Home bakery owner requests to find an order.
-2. Trackr displays a search bar
-3. Home bakery owner enters search criteria
-4. Home bakery owner submits the search
+2. Home bakery owner enters the find_order command with the desired search criteria.
+3. Trackr searches for orders that match the given criteria.
-5. Trackr displays a list of orders that match the search criteria
+4. Trackr displays a list of orders that match the criteria.

    Use case ends.

 **Extensions**

-* 5a.
-No orders match the search criteria in the correct format.
-* 5a1.
-Trackr shows a message indicating that no orders were found.
+* 2a.
+The Home bakery owner does not enter any search criteria.
+  Trackr displays an error message.
   Use case ends.
+* 4a.
+No order matches the given search criteria.
+  Trackr displays a message indicating no matching order is found.

+  Use case ends.

-**Use case: Find a supplier**
+**Use case: Finding a supplier**

 MSS

-1. Home bakery owner requests to search for a supplier
+1. Home bakery owner requests to find a supplier.
-2. Trackr displays a search bar
-3. Home bakery owner enters search criteria in the correct format.
-4. Home bakery owner submits the search
+2. Home bakery owner enters the find_supplier command with the desired search criteria.
+3. Trackr searches for suppliers that match the given criteria.
-5. Trackr displays a list of suppliers that match the search criteria
+4. Trackr displays a list of suppliers that match the criteria.

    Use case ends.

 **Extensions**

-* 5a.
-No suppliers match the search criteria in the correct format.
-* 5a1.
-Trackr shows a message indicating that no suppliers were found.
+* 2a.
+The Home bakery owner does not enter any search criteria.
+  Trackr displays an error message.

   Use case ends.
+* 4a.
+No supplier matches the given search criteria.
+  Trackr displays a message indicating no matching supplier is found.

+  Use case ends.

-**Use case: Find a task**
+**Use case: Finding a task**

 MSS

-1. Home bakery owner requests to search for a task
+1. Home bakery owner requests to find a task.
-2. Trackr displays a search bar
-3. Home bakery owner enters search criteria in the correct format.
-4. Home bakery owner submits the search
+2. Home bakery owner enters the find_task command with the desired search criteria.
+3. Trackr searches for tasks that match the given criteria.
-5. Trackr displays a list of tasks that match the search criteria
+4. Trackr displays a list of tasks that match the criteria.

     Use case ends.

 **Extensions**

+* 2a.
+The Home bakery owner does not enter any search criteria.
+Trackr displays an error message.
+Use case ends.
-* 5a.
-No tasks match the search criteria.
+* 4a.
+No task matches the given search criteria.
-* 5a1.
-Trackr shows a message indicating that no tasks were found.
+Trackr displays a message indicating no matching task is found.

+  Use case ends.

+**Use case: Switch to another tab**

+MSS

+1. Home bakery owner requests to switch to another tab.
+2. Home bakery owner enters the tab command with the target tab.
+3. Trackr switches to the target tab.

+    Use case ends.

+**Extensions**

+* 2a.
+The Home bakery owner enters an invalid target tab.
+Trackr displays an error message.

     Use case ends.

 *{More to be added}*